Discover the new look and new menu at Yo! Sushi in Selfridges, Birmingham, with tips for first time visitors as well.

 That rice can then be mixed with all sorts of ingredients and toppings to form a wide variety of different types of sushi.
 Yes, some of them do include raw fish, but others may include cooked meats, cooked prawns, or vegetables.

 In fact, Yo!
 Sushi have a range of 83 different dishes on their menu.
-26 of those are vegetarian, and 16 are vegan – so you can definitely eat at Yo!
+26 of those are vegetarian, like the pumpkin katsu in the photo above, and 16 are vegan – so you can definitely eat at Yo!
 Sushi if you are not a meat eater.
-Mark loves the pumpkin katsu in the photo above, and always orders these when we visit.

 And the plates of thin slices of raw fish is called sashimi.
 They do serve sashimi at Yo!
 Sushi, but you certainly don’t have to eat it if you don’t want to!